RLuckom/node-matasano/README.md

 An attempt at the [Matasano Crypto Challenges](http://cryptopals.com/) in Nodejs.

-This project uses ES6 compiled to JS by Babel 6.
+This project uses ES6 features included in Node as of version 5.x.

 To build: